danb-cws/giphyvision/README.md

 		}
 	}).listen(process.env.PORT || 5000);

-This service makes the request to cloud vision with my api key and returns a list of "labelAnnotations" to the clientside code which then makes the request to Giphy.
+This service makes the request to cloud vision with my api key and returns a list of "labelAnnotations" to the clientside code which then does some crude filtering and then makes the request to Giphy.

 TODO: